gouflv/react-papercss-ui/docs/05-rollup.md

 Oops, theme are some `stories.d.ts` `test.d.ts` files create by typescript.

-Luckily, we could ignore it by adding some  `exclude` path to the `tsconfig.json` :
+We could ignore it by adding some  `exclude` path to the `tsconfig.json` :

 ```json
 ...